mariusepi/Ghost2Git/README.md

 # Ghost2Git — Version control and editorial workflow management for multi-author blogs in Ghost, sort of

-Ghost offer a great platform for blogging.
+Ghost offers a great platform for blogging.
 It's nimble and neat, a welcome break from WordPress especially if what you want to do is focus on blogging and content and you do not need a general purpose CMS.

 Ghost does blogging very well, but it does not do everything.
 And that's a good thing.
 For example, Ghost does not do comments—arguably a very important component of a blog—but this function is outsourced to external specialised services like Disqus that can easily be integrated with Ghost.